ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 announced to the IETF-announce a by the IETF Secretariat.

-While chartering a new working group, the IESG will decide whether milestones are enabled or disabled for this working group.
-If they are enabled, the IESG will decide whether the milestones for this working group have dates.
-If they do, the IESG will also decide what the granularity of those dates should be.
+While chartering a new working group, the IESG will decide whether milestones are enabled or disabled for this working group, and if enabled whether there are dates included, and at what granularity.
 Examples of granularity include months, quarters, half-years, IETF meetings, and sooner-vs-later.
+The responsible Area Director is empowered to change these details without formal updates to the charter.
 The Area Director is encouraged to discuss these choices with the working group chairs, as the success of milestones is predicated on the chairs updating them in a timely manner.
-While it is expected that this decision will almost always be made as agreement between working group chairs and their responsible area director, in the case of a disagreement the final decision lies with the area director.
+Updating the date attached to a milestone is under the authority of the working group chairs and does not require pre-approval of the Area Director.
+However, in the case of a disagreement the final decision lies with the Area Director.

 ## Birds of a Feather (BOF)